rosiepeachcat/between-epiphanies-blog/_posts/2021-05-01-the-only-customer-in-the-patisserie.md

 Y looks bewildered at my response and whispers gratefully, “Thank you for believing me, X. Yes…I made it out.”

-We part way at the junction in front of our neighbourhood.
+We part ways at the junction in front of our neighbourhood.
 Y lives a street down my house.

-“You can always call me if you want to go to a café again.
-I can read another time.”
+“You can always call me if you want to go to a café again.”

 Y nods, smiling all the way.